 There are many issues that are related to the ears.
-Whilst some of them may affect hearing, others cause issues with infection and even balance.
-That is why it is always best to have your ears and hearing checked by a professional as often as possible.
-They can detect issues, look at any problems and hopefully be able to give you a straightforward answer that will allow you to solve the problem.
+While some of them may affect hearing, others cause issues with infection and even balance.
+That is why it is always best to have your ears and hearing checked by a professional like an ear, nose and throat (ENT) doctor as often as possible.
+They can detect issues, look at any problems and recommend treatments that will address the problem.
 So, let’s look at the four most common problems, to give you further insight.

 Tinnitus